Honeysuckle Simple Syrup

 Instructions

-• Heat the Honeysuckle Infusion water and the granulated sugar on the stove until all of the sugar has dissolved completely.
+• In a small pot on the stove, heat 1 1/2 cups honeysuckle infused water mixture and the granulated sugar on the stove until all of the sugar dissolves completely.

-• Pour into jar or container and store in the refrigerator for up to four months to add to a myriad of recipes!
+• Pour into a glass jar or container and store in the refrigerator for up to four months to add to a myriad of recipes!

 Share this Recipe!